auerswal/pubcloud2020/ex1-reqs/README.md

 #### What data is shared with other applications?
 Where will the data reside?

-* All the data is dedicated to the web site.
+* All the content data is dedicated to the web site.
 * The web site content storage should provide [ACID](https://en.wikipedia.org/wiki/ACID) properties.